 During 2016, the Company provided a limited number of perquisites to the NEOs.
 They primarily consist of a vehicle allowance, club memberships and spousal travel to certain business functions.
-The Compensation Committee determined that it is in the Company's best interest to continue providing these perquisites in order to offer a competitive pay package.
-The Company does not provide tax gross-ups on executive-only perquisites.
-See the "All Other Compensation" table on page 28 for more information regarding the perquisites given to our NEOs.
+The Compensation Committee determined that it is in the Company's best interest to continue providing and also to provide for clawback of incentive compensation in the event of misconduct by an executive officer or former executive officer.